 God bless America.

-This story was written by Clint Edwards from No Idea What I’m Doing: A Daddy Blog and author of I’m Sorry…Love, Your Husband.
+This story was written by Clint Edwards from No Idea What I’m Doing: A Daddy Blog and author of Silence is a Scary Sound: And Other Stories on Living Through the Terrible Twos and Threes.
+His new book can be found here.
 Follow Clint on Instagram here.
-Submit your story here, and subscribe to our best love stories here.
+Do you have a similar experience?
+We’d like to hear your important journey.
+Submit your own story here.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTubefor our best videos.

 SHARE this story on Facebook to give other parents a good laugh!